BenoXYZ/sora-docs/src/sora-card.md

 ### What is a self-custodial wallet?

-SORA Card integrates with the self-custodial SORA Wallet and will later integrate with Fearless Wallet, the DeFI wallet for the Dotsama ecosystem.
+SORA Card integrates with the self-custodial SORA Wallet and will later integrate with Fearless Wallet, the DeFI wallet for the Dotsama ecosystem, with adar.com and other self-custodial solutions to come.
 Other crypto cards like crypto.com and Binance Card are connected to custodial wallets.

 In a self-custodial solution, the customer retains full custody (possession) of their cryptoassets at all times.
 The wallet (SORA or Fearless Wallet) is merely an interface to conveniently manage your assets, and it connects directly to the blockchain without intermediaries.
 In the custodial solution, you trust the possession of your assets to the wallet provider and cannot transact directly on the blockchain.